2 How Music Is Created

 Video 2.2: Guido of Arezzo

 The popularity of staff notation after Guido paved the way for the development of a method to notate rhythm.
-The system of rhythmic notation we use today in Western music has evolved over many years and is explained in the following link.
+The system of rhythmic notation we use today in Western music has evolved over many years and is explained in the following video.

 Old and New Notation

 Western musical notation has changed a lot from its inception until the present day.
 Below you can see two examples.
 The first one is medieval chant notation (though in a modern printed book).
 The second example is from an 18th-century piano work by Beethoven.
 You can see that both examples use staves, although the chant example only has four lines, while the modern example has five.
 Chant notation may be unfamiliar, but it should not be too difficult to see the general contour of the melody by following the pitch indications as they go up and down the staff.
-Besides pitch, the modern Beethoven score also indicates precise rhythmic values and includes performance indications such as meter (“C” or “common time” in this example), tempo (“Grave” here), articulation, dynamics (fpsf), phrasing, and fingerings (numbers above the notes).
+Besides pitch, the modern Beethoven score also indicates precise rhythmic values and includes performance indications such as meter (“C” or “common time” in this example), tempo (“Grave” here), articulation, dynamics (fp, sf), phrasing, and fingerings (numbers above the notes).
 As we progress through music history we will see that composers indicate with ever-greater specificity the way they want their music to be played by the performers.

 Further Reading: